 Does the Berkey Soften Hard Water?

 The Black Berkey filter, used in Berkey Systems, is not a water softener.
-Black Berkey filters are designed to purify drinking water while leaving beneficial minerals behind.
-The result is clean drinking water that is healthier and tastier than the entirely demineralized water that comes from reverse osmosis and distillation.
+Black Berkey® Elements are designed to filter drinking water while leaving beneficial minerals behind.

 Although it is not a water softener, the Berkey can sometimes reduce the hardness of water.
-We do not recommend using your Berkey with a water softener, as it may prematurely clog the Black Berkey elements and reduce the lifespan of them.
-Berkey purification reduces acidity, so that the water cannot hold as many mineral ions in solution.
+We do not recommend using your Berkey with a water softener, as it may prematurely clog the Black Berkey® Elements and reduce the lifespan of them.
+Berkey filtration reduces acidity, so that the water cannot hold as many mineral ions in solution.
 The minerals then precipitate out of the water and form visible particles, in the bottom of your kettle, for example.
 A periodic rinse solves the issue.

 Are you looking to soften your hard water?
 Learn more about removing minerals from your water (and why you might not want to).